zetavg/chromium-website/site/developers/design-documents/ui-localization/index.md

 *   If the resources will be referenced from C++ code, make sure to do the following actions.
 This doesn't impact the translation process, but your new grd file won't compile without them.
-    *   New grd files need to be added to `/src/tools/gritsettings/resource_ids`
+    *   New grd files need to be added to `/src/tools/gritsettings/resource_ids.spec`
-    *   New grd files need to have a rule added to `/src/chrome/chrome_resources.gyp`.
-During `gclient sync`, these grit rules are run, and your grd's `.h` file will be generated.
-        This file should be included by any `.cc` file that references your strings.

 **Notes for translation:**